Maame084/Blue-Mountains-Fire-History-PhD-Supplementary-Repository/01_Chronology/README.md

 This folder contains radiocarbon datasets, OxCal scripts, Bayesian age-depth models, posterior age distributions, and supplementary chronology outputs associated with the sediment cores analysed in this thesis.

 Chronological modelling was conducted using OxCal v4.4, incorporating SHCal20 and Bomb21SH12 calibration curves where appropriate.
-These chronological frameworks underpin the reconstruction of twentieth-century fire regime variability in the Upper Blue Mountains, eastern Australia.
+These chronological frameworks underpin the reconstruction of Twentieth-Century fire regime variability in the Upper Blue Mountains, eastern Australia.

 Contents include: